 Sometimes I get really tired of running the show completely on my own.
 Sometimes I sincerely wish there was another person on the planet who cared about the welfare of my children as passionately as I do.

 If you can’t do something, you either have to learn or hire someone.
 In a two-parent household, there are often clearly defined roles, and if one parent isn’t efficient at a particular task, the other parent might be better at it.
 I can do minor repairs and MacGuyver with the best of them, but I’m not good at building things or doing more mechanical repairs.
 I’ve picked up a lot of skills out of sheer desperation (anyone need a drain taken apart?) but, if I need something done that requires a lot of strength or know-how, I have to hire someone to do it for me.

 No one else will take care of your kids like you will.
 This isn’t the case in all single-parent situations.
 Some folks have a good co-parenting arrangement, which is very beneficial for the children.
 But in other situations, the other parent is absent, irresponsible, or deceased.
 And that means that it’s all you.
 Every single decision that affects their welfare, every dime of money that comes into the house, and every mama-or-papa bear moment in which you must defend your children rests on your sturdy shoulders.

 If something happens to you, what will happen to your children?
-This is a tremendous concern for me.
+This was a tremendous concern for me.
 I’m the only living parent of my children.
-As such, I don’t participate in risky hobbies (no skydiving for me, thank-you-very-much) or speed in the car or have unhealthy habits like smoking.
-It’s imperative that I be healthy and strong and able to finish raising my children, because there is not one single person on the planet who will unconditionally adore and protect them with the same motivation that I would.
-Thinking about the possibility of leaving my children orphaned keeps me up at night, because I am the only game in town.
+As such, I didn’t participate in risky hobbies (no skydiving for me, thank-you-very-much) or speed in the car or have unhealthy habits like smoking.
+It was imperative that I be healthy and strong and able to finish raising my children because there was not one single person on the planet who will unconditionally adore and protect them with the same motivation that I would.
+Thinking about the possibility of leaving my children orphaned kept me up at night because I was the only game in town.